The

 8.

 Yellowstone Park contains some very beautiful water falls.
-However, unless you time your visit perfectly,
+However, unless you time

-you're probably going to have to deal with bright sunlight and dark shade in the same scene.
+your visit perfectly, you're probably going to have to deal with bright sunlight and dark

-Photographic film simply can't handle the range from shade to bright sunlight.
+shade in the same scene.
+Photographic film simply can't handle the range from shade to

 The image at right was enhanced in the field by a 3 stop soft graduated neutral density filter.
-I had never

-used one before but I am now convinced that this may be even more useful than a polarizing filter in some situations.
+I had never used one before but I am now convinced that this may be even more useful

 Hayden